navig8s/navig8/README.md

 cd backend && pnpm install && pnpm start # Install and run backend
 # Go to the separate terminal/cmd
 cd frontend && pnpm install
-cp .env.template .env # Add values for required variables there.
+cp .env.template .env.development.local # Add values for required variables there.
 Each variable is documented inside the file. pnpm dev
 ```
 #### Without Makefile (after everything is already installed and set)